USDA-ARS-NWRC/WRR_2018_Hedrick/README.md

-# Direct insertion of NASA Airborne Snow Observatory-derived snow depth time-series into the iSnobal energy balance snow model
+# Direct insertion of NASA Airborne Snow Observatory-derived snow depth time-series into the _iSnobal_ energy balance snow model
 ## Water Resources Research

-Andrew Hedrick<sup>1,2</sup>, Danny Marks<sup>1</sup>, Scott Havens<sup>1</sup>, Mark Robertson<sup>1</sup>, Micah Johnson<sup>1</sup>, Micah Sandusky<sup>1</sup>, Hans-Peter Marshall<sup>2</sup>, Patrick Kormos<sup>3</sup>, Kat Bormann<sup>4</sup>, and Thomas H. Painter<sup>4</sup>
+Andrew Hedrick@#, Danny Marks@, Scott Havens@, Mark Robertson@, Micah Johnson@, Micah Sandusky@, Hans-Peter Marshall#, Patrick Kormos^, Kat J. Bormann*, and Thomas H. Painter*

-<sup>1</sup>USDA-ARS Northwest Watershed Research Center, Boise, Idaho, USA.
+@ USDA-ARS Northwest Watershed Research Center, Boise, Idaho, USA. \

-<sup>2</sup>Department of Geosciences, Boise State University, Boise, Idaho, USA.
+\# Department of Geosciences, Boise State University, Boise, Idaho, USA. \

-<sup>3</sup>Colorado Basin River Forecast Center, National Weather Service, Salt Lake City, Utah, USA.
+^ Colorado Basin River Forecast Center, National Weather Service, Salt Lake City, Utah, USA. \

-<sup>4</sup>Jet Propulsion Laboratory/California Institute of Technology, Pasadena, California, USA.
+\* Jet Propulsion Laboratory/California Institute of Technology, Pasadena, California, USA.

 Corresponding author: Andrew Hedrick (andrew.hedrick@ars.usda.gov)

+## Background / Considerations

+This Docker image contains all the necessary software for reproducing the model results presented in the above titled scientific manuscript.
+This application of the _iSnobal_ snow model (__Marks et al., 1999__) produces daily estimates of 19 snowpack parameters over the Tuolumne River Basin in California.
+In addition, this software produces all 10 of the 50-meter resolution hourly forcing grids required as input to the snow model.
+These forcing grids are in netCDF format and take up a considerable amount of disk space.
+Each variable file is approximately 65GB for an entire year and subsequently, all forcing grids for each year take up around 650GB on the local filesystem where the `/data/` directory is mounted.
+It is suggested that the user mount the `/data/` directory directly onto an external hard drive or server system with at least 3TB of available storage.

+In addition to the software contained in this Docker image, any person seeking to reproduce the manuscript results would need to download the data and configuration scripts located at https://doi.org/10.5281/zenodo.1228399.
+This dataset contains:

+1. the hourly meteorological measurements from the weather stations in vector format (.csv files),
+2. the configuration files for executing the AWSM automated protocol,
+3. the static 50-meter grids for the Tuolumne Basin,
+4. the ASO 50-meter snow depth products for all 36 updates presented in the manuscript,
+5. and the shell scripts for restarting _iSnobal_ with each updated initialization file.

+The initial model run does not contain any updates from the Airborne Snow Observatory snow depths.
+These updates must be manually initiated in the command line.
+Outputs from the updating shell scripts will be placed in the `/data/` directory alongside the non-updated results.

 ## Contents

-`/data/`

-`/code/ipw`

-`/code/smrf`

-`/code/awsm`
+`/data/` This is the directory that should be mounted to your computer's local filesystem.
+All model outputs are directed into this folder.

+`/code/ipw` This directory contains the compiled source code for the Image Processing Workbench (IPW), which houses the iSnobal model and other associated programs.

+`/code/smrf` This directory holds the Spatial Modeling for Resources Framework (SMRF) described in detail by __Havens et al., 2017__.
+SMRF is responsible for distributing the point meteorological data over the modeling domain in order to create the hourly forcing grids required by _iSnobal_.

+`/code/awsm` Within this directory is the Automated Water Supply Model (AWSM), which automates the previously ad hoc process for running SMRF and _iSnobal_.

 ## Running with Docker

 To mount a data volume, so that you can share data between the local filesystem and the docker, the `-v` option must be used.
-For a more in depth dicussion and tutorial, read https://docs.docker.com/engine/userguide/containers/dockervolumes/.
+For a more in-depth dicussion and tutorial, read https://docs.docker.com/engine/userguide/containers/dockervolumes/.
 The container has a shared data volume at `/data` where the container can access the local filesystem.

-When the image is ran, it will go into the Python terminal within the image.
+When the image is run, it will go into the Python terminal within the image.
 Within this terminal, AWSM can be imported.
-The command `/bin/bash` can be appended to the end of docker run to enter into the docker terminal for full control.
-It will start in the `/data` location with SMRF code in `/code/smrf` and AWSM code in `/code/awsm`.
+The command `/bin/bash` can be appended to the end of `docker run` command to enter into the docker terminal for full control.
+It will start in the `/data` location with IPW code in `/code/ipw`, SMRF code in `/code/smrf`, and AWSM code in `/code/awsm`.

 For Linux
 `docker run -v <path>:/data -it usdaaranwrc/wrr_2018_hedrick`